 Part of Biden administration’s vaccine goal in first 100 days

-The Oakland and LA sites will be run by the California Governor’s Office of Emergency Services (Cal OES) and the Federal Emergency Management Agency (FEMA) as part of the new administration’s pledge to vaccinate 100 million Americans during President Joe Biden’s first 100 days in office.
+The LA and Oakland sites will be run by the California Governor’s Office of Emergency Services (Cal OES) and the Federal Emergency Management Agency (FEMA) as part of the new administration’s pledge to vaccinate 100 million Americans during President Joe Biden’s first 100 days in office.

 Both sites were chosen to help “expand the rate of vaccinations in California in an efficient, effective, and equitable manner, with an explicit focus on making sure that communities with a high risk of COVID-19 exposure and infection are not left behind,” Cal OES said in a statement.

-To date, over 6.2 million doses have been administered in California.
+To date, over 6.2 million doses have been administered in California, with 1.5 million distributed in LA County.
 Statewide, about 13% of Asian Americans have been inoculated, according to the state’s COVID-19 vaccine dashboard.

 “We recognize we have more work to do.
 The issue at the end of the day is supply.
-We need to manufacture more Moderna vaccine, more Pfizer vaccine,” Newsom said during the press conference on Tuesday in LA.
+We need to manufacture more Moderna vaccine, more Pfizer vaccine,” Newsom said.

 They will each have two mobile vaccination clinics that can go into the communities and serve eligible individuals directly.